Criminal Minds: Beyond Borders: Ratings

+Home releases

 International broadcast

 The series premiered in Australia on the Seven Network in April 2016.
 In Canada, the series airs simultaneously with the U.S. on CTV.
 The series also airs same day as the U.S. in Asia on AXN.
 On April 20, 2016, the series premiered on W in the United Kingdom and Ireland.
 On July 11, 2016, the series premiered on TV One in New Zealand.